Review: Adobe Illustrator CS4

 - Environmental and industrial designers will welcome Illustrator’s ability to simulate artwork on screen as a person with colorblindness might see it, enabling designers to ensure the right amount of contrast in their designs.
 Approximately 7 percent of Americans are color blind (that’s 10.5 million people), some governments (especially so in Japan) have been particularly vigilant in taking steps to ensure that public signage is clearly visible to all.

 Figure 6.
 The Separations Preview panel lets you check your output before it’s too late.
+The Verdict

 Is Illustrator CS4 now the perfect application?
 Has the software reached its true potential?
 Far from it.
 Because Illustrator appeals to such a large audience, additional functionality is always on my wish list.
 Where is a sophisticated pattern generator for fashion designers?
 What about powerful controls for better anti-aliasing that web and interface designers crave?
 How about the ability to create interactive PDF documents and flowcharts?
 Why not an updated graphing feature or a core set of smart drawing tools?
 There are still plenty of features that can be added.